IsmailAlamKhan/adb_ui/README.md

 - Find the latest release from https://github.com/IsmailAlamKhan/adb_ui/releases
 - Download the tar.gz file
 - Extract and run
-- (Optional) Open the adb-ui.desktop file provied in the tar.gz and replace `<Path to the instalation>` with something like `/home/ismail/Applications/adb-ui/` rename it to .desktop and then put that file to `~/.local/share/applications` to make this app available on "Show Applications"
+- (Optional) Open the adb-ui.desktop file provied in the tar.gz and replace `<Path to the instalation>` with something like `/home/ismail/Applications/adb-ui/` and then put that file to `~/.local/share/applications` to make this app available on "Show Applications"

 ## Contributers